 The Gerald Lampert Memorial Award is given in the memory of Gerald Lampert, an arts administrator who organized authors’ tours and took a particular interest in the work of new writers.
 The award recognizes the best first book of poetry published by a Canadian in the preceding year.
 The Award carries a prize of $1,000 and is sponsored by the League of Canadian Poets.
 It is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.

-- The author must be a Canadian citizen or permanent resident/landed immigrant.
+- The author must be a Canadian citizen or permanent resident

-- The title must be the author’s first book of poetry, and have been published in 2016.
+- The title must be the author’s first full-length book of poetry, and have been published in 2017.
 Must have one author.
 Translators are not eligible as authors.

-- The title must conform to the UNESCO definition of a book, and be at least 48 pages in length, excluding front and back material.
-Chapbooks are not eligible.
+- The title must be at least 48 pages in length, excluding front and back material.
+Chapbooks and self-published books are not eligible.

 - A book may be submitted in any language.
 Submissions in a language other than English must be accompanied by a translation.